AWS T2 vs T3 vs T3a Performance

 At first glance, the lower clock speed and single-core were predicting to be similar to a t2 but its newer chip generation made it jump ahead.
 The memory bandwidth is much higher than both the t2 and t3 intel variants.

-An interesting footnote, these are geekbench 4 benchmarks and when I try to run geekbench 5 it crashes after single-core
+An interesting footnote, the original benchmarks are in Geekbench 4 because when I try to run Geekbench 5 it crashes after single-core

 Running Gaussian Blur test without any message.
-Poking around, I got geekbench to show these warnings which might expect some graphic libraries loaded that a stock Amazon Ubuntu doesn’t have.
+Poking around, I got Geekbench to show these warnings which might expect some graphic libraries loaded that a stock Amazon Ubuntu doesn’t have.
 It looks like newer versions of GB5 have fixed this.